SEGi University, University of Sunderland, UK

 This programme has been approved by the Engineering Accreditation Council (EAC).

-The objectives of this programme are to produce graduates who are able to:
+Programme Objectives: The objectives of this programme are to produce graduates who:

 - Engineering Knowledge – Apply knowledge of mathematics, science, engineering fundamentals and an engineering specialisation to the solution of complex engineering problems.

 - Problem Analysis – Identify and analyse complex engineering problems, research literature and formulate substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.